YconquestY/cs-629/part_1_combinational/README.md

 # 6.192[6.175] Lab 1_a Part 1

 Complete the exercises below, answering the questions in the answers.txt file provided.
 Please also track how much time you spend on these exercises.
-We're hoping this Part will take no longer than 2 hours, and hopefully less.

 ## Warmup: Arithmetic and Logic Unit